Habibatarek22/Indigen-email-task/README.md

 # Indigen-email-task
-email sending using frontend:react and backend:nodejs
-,Nodemailer: for sending emails
+Email sending using Frontend: React and Backend: Nodejs ,Nodemailer: for sending emails
 ,Multer: for uploading files
 ,Express: for backend framework for Node.js